larsrh/website/topics/crdt/02-contracts.md

 ```

 A partial ordering is a prototypical example of an _algebra_:
-an abstract structure that deal with a set of values (e.g. strings), operations on those values (e.g. ≤), and their relationships (e.g. transitivity).
+an abstract structure that deals with a set of values (e.g. strings), operations on those values (e.g. ≤), and their relationships (e.g. transitivity).

 ## Types and generators